 Her latest book, In These Times: Living in Britain through Napoleon's Wars, 1793-1815, is a crowd biography of the experience of different people from all classes, and ages - a view of the home front Â through Â twenty years of war.

 Jenny also reviews for press and radio and has been a historical consultant on BBC classic serials, including Wives and Daughters, Daniel Deronda, The Way We Live Now, He Knew He was Right, North and South, Bleak House, Lost in Austen and Little Dorrit, as well as the films of Pride and Prejudice, Amazing Grace and Miss Potter.

 Jenny Uglow in her study in Canterbury

 She is a Fellow of the Royal Society of Literature, and was created an OBE in 2007.
-She is married to Steve Uglow, Professor of Criminal Justice at the University of Kent: they live in Canterbury and have four grown-up children — Tom, Hannah, Jamie and Luke - and four grand-children - Matilda, Max, Felix and Billy.
+She is married to Steve Uglow, Professor Emeritus at Kent Law School, the University of Kent.
+They live in Canterbury and Cumbria and have four grown-up children — Tom, Hannah, Jamie and Luke - and six grand-children - Matilda, Max, Felix, Billy, Cassie and Dash